byuistats/DS250-Cannon/content/Slides/p5/d1/_index.md

 1. Project 4 thoughts
     * Feature Importances - Sorted Bar Graph, not unsorted tables
     * Suppress warnings
-    * Some submissions are a single long string, not a rendered document
     * And the winner is...
-2. Midterm class survey
-    * Need more data

 <br>